codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 ### Step 2 for AWS: Create a role to establish trust
 Establish the trust relationship between Codefresh OIDC and AWS by defining a role and its permissions.

 For Codefresh, select the **Custom trust policy**.
 Custom trust policies are more flexible than other trust policies, as they allow you to configure complex conditions in the `subject` claim of the ID token allowed to assume the role.
-For example, specifying both account and the pipeline IDs to restrict the claim to a specific account and to a specific pipeline.
+For example, you can specify both account and the pipeline IDs to restrict the claim to a specific account and to a specific pipeline.

-Selecting Web identity as your trust policy, while also allowing you to specify the identity providers from which to accept ID tokens, prevents you from configuring more granular control.
+Selecting Web identity as your trust policy, while allowing you to specify the identity providers from which to accept ID tokens, prevents you from configuring more granular control.
 You cannot restrict the claim to a specific account for example as with the Custom trusted entity.

 **Before you begin**